Tsolval/destiny5e/Hunter.md

 Feature | Description | Benefit
 :---|:---|:---
 **Backstab:** | Hitting an enemy from behind with Blink Strike causes significantly more damage. | If you attack a creature's flank or rear, you do an additional 1d6 damage.
-**Escape&nbsp;Artist:** | Hitting an enemy with Blink Strike grants brief invisibility. | Your Arc abilities grant you automatic Stealth for 3 rounds when you hit an enemy.
+**Escape Artist:** | Hitting an enemy with Blink Strike grants brief invisibility. | Your Arc abilities grant you stealth for 3 rounds when you hit an enemy.
-**Fast&nbsp;Twitch:** | Reduces the cooldown of Blink Strike. | Blink Strike now costs 10 light.
+**Fast Twitch:** | Reduces the cooldown of Blink Strike. | Blink Strike now costs 10 light.

 #### Arc Grenades
 At 3rd level, your grenade now does Arc damage.